 Fortunately, those who sustain TBIs in accidents through no fault of their own can often recover damages compensating them for their losses.

 In many cases, the parties are not even required to go to trial but can agree to a settlement award in an out-of-court setting.
 To learn more about the average settlement for traumatic brain injury in Georgia, please contact our personal injury legal team today.

 Traumatic brain injuries are the result of a sudden blow to the head that is severe enough to disrupt the brain’s normal function.
-These injuries can range in severity from mild, which usually manifest as a brief change in consciousness or mental status, to severe, which often involves an extended period of unconsciousness or memory loss.
+These injuries can range in severity from mild, which usually manifests as a brief change in consciousness or mental status, to severe, which often involves an extended period of unconsciousness or memory loss.

 Regrettably, mild TBIs, including those resulting in mild traumatic brain injury settlements, can significantly impact an individual’s life, hindering their ability to concentrate on work and uphold personal relationships.In serious cases, individuals suffer from permanent brain damage or could even lose their lives.